 Well, we’re in the heart of summer, people.
 The sun is out, the weather is warm, and all in all, life is good.
 To stray off the gaming path a little bit here, for me personally, with every summer, an overwhelming feeling of nostalgia usually accompanies the many joys of summer.

 I often think back to the times where it seemed like the only worry I had was what color ice pop I got to choose at lunchtime.
-Being a teenager now, I still have no
+Being a teenager now, I still have no real worries, but I certainly do think about many more things, which can be a good and bad thing.

 One thing I do take a fair deal of pride in is my exceptionally superb memory.
 I can recall many things from my childhood in vivid detail.
 This triggers my nostalgia, and brings me back to some good times in my childhood, and many of which were centered around old video games that i had played as a child.

 While I can still recall quite a few games, and very specific details about them, no game brings me straight back to my childhood like Spyro: Ripto’s Rage does.
 To this day, from the second I pop the game in my old PS2 and hear the intro music, goosebumps surfaced throughout my whole body.
-Everything about this game was special to me, and I mean
+Everything about this game was special to me, and I mean everything.

 And this is how the new Spyro game for the PS4 will look like.
 Just kidding, it´s Spyro 2 ;)